zhiming-xu/google-scholar-spider/README.md

                         and Peking University, this should be set to their alias:
                         'thu pku'. default to 'all', i.e., find for institutions supported by [institution.json](config/institutions.json)
-    --crawl CRAWL       set to `True` if you want to collect connections and produce connections.json file. once you have finished finding and save it, you just need to load local file and do not bother to crawl again. default to `False` --connection CONNECTION
+    --crawl             use this arg if you want to collect connections and produce connections.json file. once you have finished crawling and saved the results, you just need to load local file and do not bother to crawl again. default to `False` --connection CONNECTION
                         the file that generated collected by this program, it should be a dict of dict saved in json format